linode/docs/docs/kubernetes/how-to-migrate-from-k8s-alpha-to-terraform/index.md

 ### Upgrade a Cluster

-You may have noticed that the Terraform module, `cluster.tf`, refers to a specific branch or git commit hash referencing a remote Terraform module on GitHub.
-The following section will outline how to upgrade your cluster to the latest version of this module.
+You may have noticed that the Terraform module file, `cluster.tf`, refers to a specific branch or git commit hash referencing the remote Kubernetes Terraform installer for Linode Instances module on GitHub.
+The following section will outline how to upgrade your cluster to the latest version.

 For example, your `source` variable may have a value that points to the git branch ref `for-cli`.
 To perform an upgrade this must point to the latest commit history hash.